Cobord/TypeSafe_Tensors/README.md

 ## Examples

-These examples are taken from `Examples.Tensors.idr`.
+These examples are taken from `examples/BasicExamples.idr`.

 ```idris
 ||| We can construct Tensors directly